benshimonz/V1/README.md

 ## Quantifiers #2

-A second way to use quantifiers: The left component ends with a relationship, and each right component starts with either:
+**A second way to use quantifiers:** The left component ends with a relationship, and each right component starts with either:

-* An entity (red / blue / yellow)
+* An entity (yellow / blue / red)
 * A quantifier

 Here is an example: